krowflow/genie-whisper/memory-bank/progress.md

    - Added support for "Hey Genie" variations and phonetic similarity
    - Optimized Whisper transcription for GPU acceleration with adaptive processing
    - Implemented performance monitoring and caching for faster transcription
+   - Resolved dependency installation issues for Whisper and VAD models ✅
+   - Created test scripts for Whisper, VAD, and IDE integration ✅
 2. Implement advanced Genie animations with lip-sync
 3. Optimize performance for real-time transcription
 4. Add more visual feedback for user actions